Writing, rewriting, editing . . .

 3. Study the bios of the editors and the agents who are interested in what you are writing and study any additional info about their editorial needs that accompanies their bio.
 Visit their website and carefully read their guidelines for writers.

 4. Keep in mind that your best option may be to meet with an author.
-(Click here to study their bios.)
+(Visit again for a link to study their bios.)
 If you do not have a manuscript or concrete idea to discuss, we recommend that you request appointments with authors.
 An author can help you evaluate the readiness of your manuscript for publication.
 Barb has also prepared charts of "Areas of Expertise."

 5. Because in today’s publishing world it takes more than great writing to get our work published and read, the charts include other aspects of growing our writing ministry with faculty that are available to help in areas such as blogging, public speaking, indie publishing, social media and more.

 6. Consider the option of a 30-minute paid critique.
 You’ll need to scroll through the faculty bios to see who is available and for what genres.